 Cashew Cream Cheese Q&A

 Can I use another kind of nut other than cashews?
 Cashews really work best for this.
 They create that smooth texture.
-Different kinds of nuts will create different textures, which may still taste great and can work well for different things, like almonds work super well for vegan ricotta (recipe for that coming soon!).
+Different kinds of nuts will create different textures, which may still taste great and can work well for different things, like almonds work super well for vegan ricotta.

 Can I make this in the food processor?
 If you don’t have a blender and all you have is a food processor, then sure.
 It will not come out as smooth as this though.
 It will have a grainy texture.
 Not necessarily bad, but smooth is better.